k0retux/fuddly/docs/source/tutorial.rst

 - ``explicit_data_recording``: which is used for logging outcomes further to an :class:`fuzzfmk.operator_helpers.Operator` instruction.
-If set to ``True``, the operator would have to state explicitly if it wants the just emitted data to be logged.
+If set to ``True``, the operator would have to state explicitly if it wants the just emitted data to be recorded.
 Such instruction is typically used within its method :meth:`fuzzfmk.operator_helpers.Operator.do_after_all()`, where the Operator can take its decision after the observation of the target